-Common Name: Mazatlan Narrow Mouthed Toad or Sinaloan Narrow-mouthed Toad
+Common Name: Mazatlan Narrow Mouthed Toad, Sinaloan Narrow-mouthed Toad

 Scientific Name: Gastrophryne mazatlanensis